Beat Saber x Billie Eilish: Go-To-Market

 Looking back, a few things made this work — and they're as relevant now as they were then:

 1. Category creation is a storytelling problem first.
 When no one has language for your product, your job is to give it to them.
 Every positioning decision, every creative choice, every influencer brief was in service of one question: after someone sees this, do they understand what VR gaming actually is and why it matters?
+Enabling audiences to understand our product value was a barrier we had to overcome prior to scaling growth.

 2. Distribution strategy is product strategy.
 Choosing to bet on YouTube and creator content wasn't a media tactic — it was a recognition that trust, not reach, was the constraint.
 We could buy impressions.
 We couldn't buy credibility.
 The influencer ecosystem was how we earned it at scale.